juusoautiosalo/dtweb-measurements/README.md

 # dtweb-measurements
-Pythons scripts for measuring the performance of DTWeb
+Python scripts for measuring the performance of DTWeb